 The CUNY Residency Form and appropriate documentation must be provided for students to be eligible for New York State resident tuition rates.

 Note: Students in online degree programs pay the New York State tuition rate and do not need to establish residency.

 Remission of Tuition and Fees

-All tuition is due on or before the first day of the semester.
+All tuition is due by the payment due date stated above.
 If financial aid is applied for in a timely manner and is approved, students may pay only the portion of tuition which is not covered by financial aid.
 A student may incur additional costs for textbooks, books, manuals, supplies, and equipment that are corollary to instruction and necessary for the student.
 Those costs, apart from tuition and fees vary by course and instructor.

 Learn more about different payment methods available to CUNY SPS students.